Advocacy In Action

 We strongly support establishing essential patient protections that improve access to vital therapies; in turn reducing the emotional, physical and economic impact of disease, improving outcomes, and allowing individuals to lead more productive lives.

 We are actively engaged in advocacy efforts at both the federal and state levels to ensure that the patient voice is present and heard including joining national and state coalitions, submitting comments, and supporting group sign-on letters.
 We confront healthcare access issues as they arise, often taking the lead to organize efforts; boldly inserting ourselves into the regulatory, legislative, and research communities when necessary to guarantee the patient stakeholder is included at the table.

 Lupus Community Advocacy Victory

-We are thrilled to share that on December 27, 2020, President Donald J. Trump signed into law a fiscal 2021 spending package that includes $21.5 million in new funding specifically for lupus research and education programs.
-The package also includes $42.9 billion for biomedical research through the National Institutes of Health (NIH).
+We are thrilled to share that on December 29, 2023, President Donald Joseph Biden signed into law a fiscal 2023 spending package that includes $22 million in new funding specifically for lupus research and education programs.
+The package also includes $47.5 billion for biomedical research through the National Institutes of Health (NIH).

-$9.5 million for the National Lupus Patient Registry Program at the Centers for Disease Control and Prevention (CDC), a $1 million increase from 2020 funding;
+$10 million for the National Lupus Patient Registry at the Centers for Disease Control and Prevention (CDC), bringing total funding for the program to more than $101 million since its creation in 2003;

 We give credit and thanks to The Lupus Foundation of America and the many advocates who were instrumental in establishing the National Lupus Patient Registry at the CDC, and to Congress for continuing to recognize the program’s critical role in learning more about lupus and the millions of Americans affected by the disease.